Study in Canada

 Student visa (subclass 500) requirements for Australia

-Candidates applying for an Australian student visa must apply for a student visa (subclass 500) as it allows them to stay in the country during the entire duration of their studies.
+Candidates applying for an Australian student visa must apply for a Student Visa (Subclass 500), which allows them to stay in the country for the entire duration of their studies.

 Aus passport image

-Requirements for a student visa (subclass 500) are as follows:
+Requirements for a student visa (Subclass 500) include:

-Applicants must note that Australia has a Simplified Student Visa Framework (SSVF), which applies to most student visa (subclass 500) applicants.
-This framework aims to streamline the student visa (subclass 500) application process.
-However, specific requirements may vary depending on your country of origin and the level of study.
+Australia has a Simplified Student Visa Framework (SSVF), which streamlines the application process for most Subclass 500 applicants.
+However, specific requirements may vary based on the applicant’s country of origin and level of study.

 Top courses to study in Australia

 The academic programs offered in Australia are designed to cater to the needs of the widely growing markets across the globe.
 There are more than 22,000 courses available for international students.
-The top ones are mentioned below:
+The top courses to study in Australia are mentioned below:

 Course name Top universities offering the course Tuition fees (AUD/year)